confluentinc/event-streaming-patterns/docs/event-source/database-write-aside.md

 ```

 ## Considerations
-* In its default form, this pattern guarantees dual-write for most use cases.
-However, should the database transaction fail at commit time (say, because the database server has crashed) the write to Kafka cannot be rolled back unless transactions have been enabled.
+* This pattern guarantees dual-write for most use cases.
+However, should the database transaction fail at commit time (for example, because the database server has crashed), the write to Kafka cannot be rolled back unless transactions have been enabled.
 For many use cases, this eventuality will be tolerable as the dual-write can be retried once the failure is fixed, and most event consumers will implement idempotence anyway.
 However, application programmers need to be aware that there is no firm guarantee.

 * Transactional messaging systems like Kafka can be used to provide stronger guarantees so long as all event consumers have the transactions feature enabled.